The Inaugural Artists

 Remembering the Original Duke: Take a virtual walking tour of our digital Doris Duke Theatre Memorial Exhibition using a 3D scan of the original building, and browse the stories, photos, and videos in our archives.

 Stay Updated: Receive the latest news and information about the reimagined Doris Duke Theatre by joining our email list, and follow this project in the coming months.
-The new theater is anticipated to be completed in 2025.
+The new theater is set to open on July 9, 2025.

 Learn More: Listen to episode 44 of our podcast PillowVoices, which highlights an exhibition at The Museum of Modern Art by visual artist Yve Laris Cohen featuring the remains of the Pillow's Doris Duke Theatre.